 Kindle/Mobi eBooks consist of a single file with the .mobi extension.
 This is also an archive, but has a proprietary Amazon format.

-Windows eWriter eBooks consist of a single executable .exe file that contains both the eBook content and the viewer program needed to display it.
+Optionally, eWriter Help can also be generated in an.exe file that contains both the help content and the viewer program needed to display it.
 This file is completely self-contained and it is the only file you need to distribute.
+However, it is now deprecated because of the increasing security problems involved in distributing documentation in executable files.
+See eWriter Help for more details on the benefits of the eWriter format.

 MS Word DOCX is output to a single .docx file.
 If the file contains images the graphics files are embedded directly into it, as they are in Word.